Luca-A-Magalhaes/himcd/README.md

 ```
 'Country Name', 'Date', 'Total', 'Day' (days since beginning of the pandemic), 'TotalDeaths', 'TotalPer100k', 'TotalDeathsPer100k', 'DayNorm' (days since country's 10th death, 'GrowthRate' (increase factor from previous day), 'GrowthRateDeaths', 'DaysToDouble' (number of days to double cases based on current rate), 'DaysToDoubleDeaths', 'WeeklyGrowth' (percentage of growth in the previous 7 days), 'WeeklyGrowthDeaths'
 ```

+## Templates structure

+The project provides pré-built pages structures and components, inside the `app/templates` folder.

+To start a new page you can rename the example page at `app/templates/pages/page.html.jinja`.

+Also add a new route on `app/routes/page.py`.

 ## Translations